 The Paradox of Respectful Candour – or Communication

 Harrison Assessments Paradox Theory suggests the idea that every behavioural trait can be a strength or a derailer depending on the circumstances.
 Unfortunately, behavioural traits are often unconscious behaviours or habits and we can often fail to notice the consequences of ineffective behaviour.
 Balancing seemingly opposite (paradoxical) traits can give us the maximum flexibility and, therefore, effectiveness within each paradox.

-The two paradoxical traits of the Communication paradox are FRANK and DIPLOMATIC and this is just one of 12 sets of paradoxical traits that give us an overview of our approach to work.
+The two paradoxical traits of the Respectful Candour paradox are FRANK and DIPLOMATIC and this is just one of 12 sets of paradoxical traits that give us an overview of our approach to work.

 - FRANK: the tendency to be straightforward, direct, to the point and forthright

 - DIPLOMATIC: the tendency to state things in a tactful manner

 Communication imbalances can cause limitations in communication style

 Flexibility is the name of the game and a high score in both diplomacy and frankness will give us such flexibility.
 So let’s take a look at the imbalances and the consequences of each.

 1. LOW FRANKNESS + LOW DIPLOMACY = AVOIDS COMMUNICATION

 What this can look like: The manager who disappears down the corridor at the first hint of a confrontation or spends the day hiding behind a closed office door.
 Often prefers to communicate by email rather than in person or even on the phone.